-If you happen to find yourself in Amsterdam you just can’t miss Rembrandt House Museum (Museum het Rembrandthuis).
-It is the original place of living of Rembrandt and his family between 1639 and 1658, that over 100 years ago was turned into museum.
-If you still have doubts whether you should spent couple of hours of your precious time precisely there, here are 8 reasons WHY you should make up your mind and go to Rembrandt House Museum:
+If you happen to find yourself in Amsterdam, then you just can’t miss the Rembrandt House Museum (Museum het Rembrandthuis).
+It was the Rembrandt family’s home between 1639 and 1658, which was turned into a museum over 100 years ago.
+If you still have doubts about whether you should spend a couple of hours of your precious time precisely there, here are eight reasons why you should make up your mind and go to the Rembrandt House Museum.

-1. The house was built in 1607 in a place known then as Sint Anthonisbreestraat.
-It was kinda hipster area of settlement of many rich merchants and artists.
+The house was built in 1607 in a place known then as Sint Antoniesbreestraat.
+It was a kinda hipster area of settlement of many rich merchants and artists.

-2. In 1639 Rembrandt purchased the house for thirteen thousand guilders, which was a huge sum.
+In 1639, Rembrandt purchased the house for 13,000 guilders, which was a huge sum.
 The artist didn’t have enough cash to buy it but he was allowed to pay it off in installments.
-The same year, Rembrandt was awarded the prestigious commission to paint the Night Watch; he was earning a lot of money.
+The same year, Rembrandt was awarded the prestigious commission to paint The Night Watch, which brought him quite a paycheck.

-3. He was earning a lot of money BUT he was unable – or unwilling – to pay off the mortgage.
-This was eventually to bring about his financial downfall.
-Between 1652 and 1656 Rembrandt made frantic attempts to get his hands on money to pay off his debt.
+He was earning a lot of money but he was unable – or unwilling – to pay off the mortgage.
+This eventually brought about his financial downfall.
+Between 1652 and 1656, Rembrandt made frantic attempts to get his hands on money to pay off his debt.
 He did not succeed and was forced into bankruptcy.

-4. The house was also the scene of personal tragedy: Rembrandt’s wife Saskia and three of his children died here.
+The house was also the scene of personal tragedy: Rembrandt’s wife Saskia and three of his children died there.

-5. The house was auctioned in 1658 and fetched something over eleven thousand guilders.
+The house was auctioned in 1658 and fetched something over 11,000 guilders.
 Rembrandt moved to a small rented house on the Rozengracht, where he lived until his death in 1669.
-The self-portrait you see above was painted in 1658.
-Of the many self-portraits Rembrandt painted over a lifetime, this is perhaps the greatest, not only for its poignant revelations of the self, but for his sure handling of paint.
+The Self-Portrait you see above was painted in 1658.
+Of the many self-portraits Rembrandt painted over a lifetime, this is perhaps the greatest, not only for its poignant revelations of the self but for his sure handling of paint.
 He doesn’t look like a man who has just lost his house, does he?

-6. In 1911 the Dutch movement made the Rembrandt house a museum – preserving it both as a shrine of a revered national artist and as an imposing example of 17th Century Dutch architecture.
+In 1911, the City of Amsterdam bought the Rembrandt House and made it a museum – preserving it both as a shrine of a revered national artist and as an imposing example of 17th-century Dutch architecture.

-7. The core of the Rembrandt House collection are Rembrandt’s graphic works: etchings, drawings and copper plates.
+The core of the Rembrandt House collection are Rembrandt’s graphic works: etchings, drawings, and copper plates.
 It provides an almost complete overview of Rembrandt’s graphic oeuvre: 260 of the 290 etchings he made are represented here.
-The museum owns also a small number of paintings by Rembrandt’s teacher, his pupils and his contemporaries.
+The museum also owns a small number of paintings by Rembrandt’s teacher, his pupils, and his contemporaries.

-Here you will find more info about the museum and it’s collection: The Rembrandt House website.
+Here you will find more information about the museum and its collection: The Rembrandt House website.
 I hope you’re convinced now!